AGM-88 HARM: AGM-88G AARGM-ER

 In February 2023, the U.S. Navy began exploring the feasibility of launching the AARGM-ER from ground-based launchers and the P-8 Poseidon.

 On February 27, 2023, Australia asked to purchase up to 63 AGM-88G AARGM-ERs.

 On June 5, 2023, The Netherlands announced the acquisition of the AARGM-ER for the use on their F-35A fleet.

 On October 23, 2023, Finland was approved by the U.S. State Department to proceed with purchase of up to 150 AGM-88G AARGM-ERs.

 On January 12, 2024, Lockheed Martin was awarded a contract to integrate the AARGM-ER with all three F-35 variants.

 On April 24, 2024, the U.S. Defense Security Cooperation Agency (DSCA) made it public that the State Department has approved a possible Foreign Military Sale to the Government of the Netherlands of the AARGM-ER and related equipment for an estimated cost of $700 million.

 On September 27, 2024, the U.S. State Department approved the sale of $405 million worth of AARGM-ERs to Australia.

-Stand-in Attack Weapon
+On 27 January 2026, the U.S. Naval Air Systems Command and Northrop Grumman announced they conducted a new live-fire test of the AGM-88G, which demonstrated AARGM-ER’s "ability to navigate a challenging flight profile in a GPS-denied environment".

+On 27 March 2026, Norway announced the acquisition of the AARGM-ER for the use on their F-35A fleet.

+AGM-88J SiAW

 In May 2022, the USAF awarded contracts to L3Harris Technologies, Lockheed Martin, and Northrop Grumman to begin the first phase of development for the Stand-in Attack Weapon (SiAW).
 While previous HARMs were meant to attack air defense radars, the SiAW will have a broader target set including theater ballistic missile launchers, cruise and anti-ship missile launchers, GPS jamming platforms, and anti-satellite systems.
 It will have a shorter range than standoff weapons, being fired by an aircraft after penetrating enemy airspace.
 The SiAW will fit inside the F-35's internal weapon bays.
 The Air Force plans to have an operational weapon by 2026.
-Northrop Grumman was chosen to continue development of the SiAW in September 2023, and it will be derived from the AARGM-ER.
+Northrop Grumman was chosen to continue development of the SiAW in September 2023, and it will be derived from the AARGM-ER; in 2024 the missile was designated the AGM-88J.
 Lockheed Martin's offering for the program was the hypersonic Mako missile.